The dark side of Thailand

 It has been calculated that the criminal industry of Thailand (prostitution, fake currencies, counterfeit goods, human trafficking, piracy of all kinds) is estimated to be worth about $14bln a year.
 Corruption, arms trade and gambling are apart from beautiful beaches also a specialty of Thailand.

 !
 I’ve received many unpleasant comments and emails about this article.
 I would like to point out that this is not my only article about Thailand.
 In all the other ones I described Thailand in superlatives, because I consider this country to be beautiful and valuable.
-Thailand has many good things, such as natural beauty and cultural heritage, but the title of this article is “The Dark Side of Thailand”.
+Thailand has many good things, such as natural beauty and cultural heritage left after ancestors.
+Thailand has ancient cities, attractive Buddhist temples, tasty food and beautiful nature.
+However, the title of this article is “The Dark Side of Thailand”.
 For that reason do not expect me to write about good things in here.
 I therefore recommend https://www.compasstravelguide.net/countries/thailand/, where in many articles and a gallery I present the “bright” side of Thailand.
+An article of the same kind could be also written about Poland and about every other country, but I decided to describe Thailand that way, because it’s a very popular tourist destination.